 > The first patent ever taken out on a roller skate was in 1819 for inline skates.

-> The woodwork on the walls at Rollodrome is the original skate floor, after an electrical fire destroyed a large portion of the rink.
+> The woodwork on the walls at Rollodrome was once the original skate floor, after an electrical fire destroyed a large portion of the rink.
 Enough wood was salvaged to use as as wall covering.

 > The current flooring at Rollodrome is the third since Rollodrome first opened its doors in 1954.

-> The House Rules painted on the wall is original dating back almost 60 years!
+> The House Rules painted on the wall is original dating back 60 years!